 9. How did your background, education or work experience help you?

 In terms of my background my parents are not entrepreneurs and it was initially quite tough to get their support.
-I studied entrepreneurship, marketing and technology at university which sounds like the recipe for my success but I learned far more interning at a startup when I graduated.
-Here I could learn at someone else’s expense and eventually took on the role of COO.
+I studied entrepreneurship, marketing and technology at university which sounds like the perfect recipe for success.
+I learned far more interning at a startup after I graduated, here I could learn at someone else's expense and eventually took on the role of COO.

 In terms of work experience, I did a day and a half at Orange Telecoms.
 It taught me what I didn't want, which was a corporate role.

 10. How do you deal with burn out?

 Physically getting away, taking time out and exercising or travelling